kavetech2023/sorting_algorithms/README.md

 # sorting_algorithms
 ________

-This project implements various sorting algorithms in C++.
-It provides the ability to sort arrays of integers in either ascending or descending order.
+This project implements various sorting algorithms in C. It provides the ability to sort arrays of integers in either ascending or descending order.

 <h2>Features:</h2>